Pier 21 is a waterfront entertainment and dining area located on Galveston's historic harbor in The Historic Strand Seaport Area.

 Overlooking Galveston Harbor with window views of cruise ships and the famous Tall Ship ELISSA, is the Harbor House, a harbor view hotel and nine-slip marina located at Galveston's Pier 21.

 Restaurants at Pier 21 offer views of Galveston's historic working harbor.
 While dining, visitors will often see cruise ships, harbor tours, shrimp boats, and tug boats hard at work as well as frequent dolphin and marine wildlife sightings.

-Current dining options include Willie G's Seafood and Steaks, Olympia Grill at Pier 21, and Nonno Tony's World Kitchen.
+Current dining options include Willie G's Seafood and Steaks and Olympia Grill at Pier 21.
 All of the restaurants offer indoor and outdoor dining.

 BayWatch Dolphin Tours is located on Pier 21 and only a short walk from the historic Strand District in Downtown Galveston.
 The 34-foot boat offers a covered interior and is considered a dolphin safe tour boat.
 Baywatch Tours offers daily 45-minute tours that allows guests to view the dolphins in their natural habitat during an informational tour of the harbor.